timmo001/home-panel/docs/docs/login.md

  (If you clear your cookies/cache or recreate the app, you will need to login or create a new account again)

+You will need to authenticate the app on login to Home Assistant using one of the users you have setup on Home Assistant.

 ## Create Account

 On your first run of the app, you will be preseted with an account creation screen: